shuckc/verilog-utils/README.md

 pcap (sim)
 ----------
-Utility to replay a packets from Wireshark/tcpdump pcap file over a single-byte bus for use in network handling test benches.
+Pure Verilog module to replay a packets from Wireshark/tcpdump pcap file over a single-byte bus for use in network handling test benches.
 http://wiki.wireshark.org/Development/LibpcapFileFormat